bgplab/bgplab/docs/basic/b-max-prefix.md

   customer                 10.1.0.1 4 65100            257       288    0    0 00:01:02 Idle(MaxPath)
 ```

 * Reset the session with the _customer_ router with a command similar to **clear ip bgp 10.1.0.1**.
-You should see a log message when the session is re-established and another a few moments later when the number of received prefixes yet again exceeds the specified limits.
+You should see a log message when the session is re-established, and another a few moments later when the number of received prefixes exceeds the specified limits again.
 Arista cEOS generates these messages:

 ```
 rtr##clear ip bgp 10.1.0.1